2023 Guidelines for Hunters on

 Helpful Tips and Information:

-• The deer check station will be open during shotgun season at the Nantucket Waste Water Management Facility at the end of South Shore Road (phone 508-325-5333).
-Hours will be limited during archery and primitive firearm seasons; call ahead for further details.
+• The deer check station is traditionally open during shotgun season at the Nantucket Waste Water Management Facility at the end of South Shore Road (phone 508-325-5333).
+Hours are limited during archery and primitive firearm seasons; call ahead for further details.

 Important Telephone Numbers: